 computer engineering research productivity in the U.S.

-graduate computer engineering program in the U.S.
+graduate electrical and computer engineering programs in the U.S.

 Sources: U.S. News, NeurIPS Publication Index, Academic Analytics